Memorial University of Newfoundland: Signal Hill Campus

 The Harbour Wing and Tower areas of Signal Hill Campus are dedicated to graduate student living accommodations.
-There are 87 furnished rooms available, each of them single occupancy with a private washroom.
+There are 87 furnished rooms available, each single occupancy with a private washroom.
 The kitchen and lounge facilities on each floor are common areas shared between about 15 students.

 Botanical Garden

-The collection consists of perennial and annual plants, aquatic plants, spruce, fir, and alder trees.
+The collection includes perennial and annual plants, aquatic plants, spruce, fir, and alder trees.
 The garden, founded in 1972, is located at Oxen Pond along Mount Scio Road.
 The park has adopted the Twinflower (Linnaea borealis) as its emblem.

+Frecker Institute in St. Pierre

+The Frecker Program in the French territory of St. Pierre and Miquelon consists of French immersion for 2nd year university students, with five “level 2000” French courses.
+The teaching is provided by teachers from the university's modern languages, literature and culture department and from Francoforum.
+3rd and 4th year students go to the Côte d'Azur University in Nice or the Southern Brittany University in Lorient, while 5th year students go to the University of Bordeaux.
+The institute, and later the program, were named in honour of the Canadian politician George Alain Frecker, who was born in Saint-Pierre and was formerly chancellor of Memorial University.

 Student body and campus life

-There are over 19,000 students currently enrolled in full and part-time studies at Memorial University.
+There are over 18,000 students enrolled in full and part-time studies at Memorial University.
 This number includes both undergraduate and graduate students.
-Approximately 85% of students are from Newfoundland and Labrador.
+As of fall 2023, approximately 62% of students are from Newfoundland and Labrador.

 International students

-There are currently 2,744 full-time and part-time international students enrolled at Memorial, hailing from 119 countries around the world pursuing high-quality education with high ranking as well.
-International students comprise 15 percent of the student population, and are served by the Internationalisation Office, headquartered at Corte Real.
+As of November 2024, international students comprised 24.7 percent of the student population at Memorial University.
+They are served by the Internationalization Office, which is a dedicated administrative unit of the University offering services such as immigration advising, social events, and off-campus housing, among others.